Students & Alumnae

 - Madison LaCure was honored with the Newman Civic Fellowship.
 Madison was also a recipient of UMass Boston's Beacon Student Success Fellowship and developed a resource guide for the Governor's Council to Address Sexual Assault and Domestic Violence.

-- Stephanie Martins is running for Everett City Council and has been endorsed by the Massachusetts Women's Political Caucus.
+- Stephanie Martins ran for and was elected to Everett City Council and was endorsed by the Massachusetts Women's Political Caucus.

 News from the GLPP Class of 2018: